By Dr. Paul Jerard, E-RYT 500, YACEP

 ~ Svatmarama, Hatha Yoga Pradipika

 Let’s be honest, most people have to be reminded to calm their breathing.
 Most people have a routine of reminders, such as brushing teeth, daily prayers, good posture, and so on.
 Proper breathing is similar in that we have to make an appointment with ourselves.
 In daily life, we tend to sprint from one priority, to the next, during our waking hours.
-Rarely, if ever, are we inclined to give attention to this most basic life giving force, which is drawn in and out of our bodies, every living moment of our lives.
+Rarely, if ever, are most of us inclined to give any attention to this most basic life giving force, which is drawn in and out of our bodies, every living moment of our lives.
 In many traditions throughout history, the breath was thought to be linked to the soul.
 Sadly, most of us were not taught how to breathe, and without that basic knowledge, we lose the ability to simply be, as well.
 To be able to calm one’s self with breathing in Yoga practice is a gift well worth mastering, for the mental, physical, and emotional health benefits.

 These low, shallow breaths fail to fill the lungs, and the lung capacity is greatly reduced.
 Fast, shallow breaths are also associated with fear and panic, and studies show that breathing in this manner will actually raise blood pressure.
 Deep, slow breaths lower blood pressure and raise resting rates of oxygen in the blood, along with releasing carbon dioxide from the body.
 The end result is increased health from the inside out.
 Practicing Yoga and pranayama, on a daily basis, improves heart health and lung function.
 Each posture is designed to guide the breathing.